-The SAI should be interested on whether borrowing activities align with principles of economy, efficiency and effectiveness, and if they contribute to prudent practices of borrowing.
-The SAI's role would be to evaluate the performance of the Government's borrowing activities, including the planning and execution parts of the public borrowing cycle.
+The SAI should be interested in whether borrowing activities align with the principles of economy, efficiency and effectiveness, and if they contribute to prudent practices of borrowing.
+The SAI's role would be to evaluate the performance of the government's borrowing activities, including the planning and execution parts of the public borrowing cycle.